 Potential requirements from all industrial use cases collected in this technical report are summarized as follows:

 The gateway shall be able to collect data from the field area network (e.g. industrial bus systems) according to the data collection policy stored in the gateway.
-(OSR-081 [b-Y.oneM2M TS-0002]).
+(OSR-081 [b-oneM2M TS-0002]).